Adrian Bejan: Constructal law

 In 1995 while reviewing entropy generation minimization for a symposium paper and writing another paper on the cooling of electronic components, Bejan formulated the constructal law.
-Where electronic components are too small for convective cooling, they must be designed for efficient conduction.
-The paper provides a method for efficiently designing conductive paths, from smaller paths leading to larger ones.
+The constructal law is an organizing design principle by which natural phenomena as well as human designed systems will evolve in a way that facilitates the flow of energy and material passing through it.Bejan, A. (2016) Life and evolution as physics.
+Communicative & Integrative Biology, 9(3), e1172159 As an example, for electronic components too small for convective cooling, they must be designed for efficient conduction.
+The 1995 paper provides a method for efficiently designing conductive paths, from smaller paths leading to larger ones.
 The similarity of the solution to the branching structures seen in multiple inanimate and living things led to his statement of what he calls a new law of nature: "For a finite-size system to persist in time (to live), it must evolve in such a way that it provides easier access to the imposed (global) currents that flow through it."
-To emphasize the coming together of paths he called the theory constructal from the Latin "to construct", in contrast with approaches using fractal geometry, from the Latin "to break".
+To emphasize the coming together of paths he called the theory constructal from the Latin verb "to construct", the opposite time direction of fractal from the Latin "to break".

 Bejan incorporated his constructal law into the second edition of his textbook, Advanced Engineering Thermodynamics (1997).
-Since then he has concentrated on constructal law and its applications.
+He continued thermodynamics and its constructal law and implications.
 In 2004, he published Porous and Complex Flow Structures in Modern Technologies.
-The same year, he and Sylvie Lorente were awarded the Edward F. Obert Award by the ASME for their paper "Thermodynamic Formulation of the Constructal Law" In 2008 he published Design with Constructal Theory, a textbook for the course he developed with Lorente at Duke.
-In 2011 the American Society of Mechanical Engineers presented him with an honorary membership.
-He was cited for "an extraordinary record of creative work, including the unification of thermodynamics and heat transfer; the conceptual development of design as a science that unites all fields; legendary contributions to engineering education; and, since 1996, the discovery and continued development of the constructal law."
+The same year, he and Sylvie Lorente were awarded the Edward F. Obert Award by the ASME for their paper "Thermodynamic Formulation of the Constructal Law" In 2008 he published Design with Constructal Theory.